 Any player wanting to join the Jr. Cougar program after the evaluations have taken place but before the season has started will be assigned to a team if space is available.
 If all teams are full, the players will be placed on a waiting list until enough players are available for a new team to be formed.

-Once the season has started, the rules above will apply but the final decision to add a player will be at the coach's discretion.
+Once the season has started, the rules above will apply but the final decision to add a player will be at the Board's discretion.
 Please see the Player Evaluations page for more detailed information.

 The Jr. Cougar program seeks to schedule the toughest possible competition with the goal of developing the strongest possible players.
 The Jr. Cougar program participates in many tournaments both inside and outside the metro area.
 Except for school leagues, the Jr. Cougar players are expected to make their assigned Jr. Cougar team their primary team.